Niklikescode/Niklikescode/README.md

 - 🔭 I’m currently working on [Bubble](https://bubble-app-two.vercel.app/)

-- 💬 Ask me about **The School of Code - Where I've just finished an amazing bootcamp in full-stack web development!**
+- 💬 Ask me about **The School of Code - Where I've just completed a life-changing bootcamp in Full-Stack Software Development!**

 - 🌱 I’m currently learning **React.js, Next.js**